projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 For PCI MMIO BAR, the hypervisor builds EPT mapping between the virtual BAR and physical BAR, then the VM can access MMIO directly.
-There is one exception: an MSI-X table is also in a MMIO BAR.
+There is one exception: an MSI-X table is also in an MMIO BAR.
 The hypervisor needs to trap the accesses to the MSI-X table.
 So the pages that have an MSI-X table should not be accessed by the VM directly.
 EPT mapping is not built for pages that have an MSI-X table.